How long does it take for CBD oil to work?

 The popular wellness product CBD – short for cannabidiol – is one of a number of compounds known as cannabinoids derived from cannabis and hemp plants.
-Unlike the most common cannabinoid, THC, CBD won’t get you high – but there is increasing evidence that it can produce therapeutic effects for a range of conditions including pain, anxiety, sleeping disorders and certain cancer symptoms.
+Unlike the most common cannabinoid, THC, CBD won’t get you high – but there is increasing evidence that it can produce therapeutic effects for a variety of health conditions.

-If you’re new to using CBD, one of the questions you may be asking is how quickly could it have a positive effect.
-Below, we’ll explore how different ways of taking CBD can influence this, how long the effects might last and how much you should take, as well as considering the safety and side-effects of CBD.
+If you’re new to using CBD, one of the questions you may be asking is how quickly it could have a positive effect.
+Below, we’ll explore how different ways of taking CBD can influence this, how long the effects might last and how much you should take, as well as considering safety and side-effects.

 How long does CBD take to work?